ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 attack."
 As an example of this attack, many distributed Clients could obtain cacheable tokens and them share them with a single Client to redeem in a way that would violate an Origin's attempt to limit tokens to any one particular Client.
-Depending on the deployment model, it may be possible to detect these types of attacks by comparing issuance and redemption contexts, as is possible in the Joint Origin and Issuer model.
+Depending on the deployment model, it can be possible to detect these types of attacks by comparing issuance and redemption contexts, as is possible in the Joint Origin and Issuer model.